brndd/joyful-slop/docs/readme.md

 evtest | grep BTN_
 ```

+### Axis Deadzones

+For most axis inputs, you will want to define deadzones.
+There are three possible approaches:

+* Define `deadzone_start` and `deadzone_end` to explicitly set the deadzone bounds.
+* Define `deadzone_center` and `deadzone_size`; this will create a deadzone of the indicated size centered at the given axis position.
+* Define `deadzone_center` and `deadzone_size_percent` to use a percentage of the total axis size.

+See <examples/ruletypes.yml> for usage examples.

 ## Modes

 Modes are optional, and also have the simplest configuration.
 To define modes, add this to your configuration: